2BotOrNot2Bot/2BotOrNot2Bot-Backend/README.md

 ```

 Example response body:
-Return user's new score if the input uid is not null
+Return user's new score if the input uid is not null (i.e.an authorized user)
 ```json
 {
   "code": "000",